blacknred/full-communicationapp/WIKI.md

 - extended role/permission model
 - extended auth ways: identity providers, google etc
 - call logging: the name of a call, where it was started (in a channel or a direct message), who started and participated, when members joined or left, and the time it ended.
-- ?message security
+- message security(telegram faq)
   - all messages are encrypted and stored in distributed network of servers
   - own protocol to transmit any private data
   - well-known protection algorithms? like TLS cryptographic protocol
-- ?call security:
+- call security(telegram faq):
-  - All traffic is encrypted in transit.
+  - All traffic is encrypted in transit(end-to-end encrypted voice calls).
   - Media traffic is encrypted with SRTP using a DTLS-SRTP key exchange.
   - Real-time data channel traffic is encrypted with DTLS.
   - HTTPS or secure WebSockets using TLS 1.2 are used for signaling communication with our media server.